-On top of that, most companies transitioned to remote work recently due to the current coronavirus situation and will now need to share their stories online through a virtual conference room with their distributed teams.
+On top of that, most companies have transitioned to remote work recently due to the current coronavirus situation, and now need to share their stories online through a virtual conference room with their distributed teams and external audience members.

 That’s why we’ve come up with a list of some of the best presentation software available right now, so you can choose a compatible and innovative presentation maker that includes the best presentation tools to suit your specific needs.

-You’ll see some of the most popular applications: from free to paid subscription platforms, and slideshow applications to full-blown visual design presentation software with interactive features and more.
+You’ll see some of the most popular presentation apps: from free to paid subscription platforms, and slideshow applications to full-blown visual design presentation software with interactive features and more.

-An area in which Piktochart shines is crafting presentations.
+An area in which Piktochart shines is crafting unique presentations.

-On Piktochart, users can choose from a wide range of professionally-designed slide templates.
+On Piktochart, users can choose from a wide range of professionally-designed presentation templates.

-These include monthly marketing reports to employee onboarding templates.
+These custom templates include everything from monthly marketing reports to employee onboarding templates.

-This broad selection is especially useful for those who don’t have much design experience or know-how but need to create a visually stunning presentation in a pinch.
+This broad selection of customizable templates is especially useful for those who don’t have much design experience or know-how but need to create a visually stunning unique presentation in a pinch.